MightyJoeW/OpenSourceDevs/README.md

   - `yarn or npm install`

+    - Linux users, note that `yarn` comes from the Yarn Package Manager, not cmdtest.
+Please see the Yarn documentation for [how to install yarn via npm](https://yarnpkg.com/getting-started/install)

   - `yarn start or npm start`

   The project will run in your browser at `http://localhost:3000/`.